eecs484db/eecs484db.github.io/wn23/p3-mongodb/p3-mongodb.md

 uniqname = uniqname # replace with your uniqname password = password # replace with your mongoDB password (default: your uniqname)
 ```

 {: data-title="Makefile" }

 Then, login into the mongo shell.
-You can use this interactive shell to test queries directly on your database, similar to the SQL\*PLUS CLI in Projects 1 and 2.
+You can use this interactive shell to test queries directly on your database, similar to the SQL\*Plus CLI in Projects 1 and 2.

 ```console
 $ make loginmongo
 ```

 {: data-variant="no-line-numbers" }

 The mongo shell will open up in your terminal.
 You can update your password with the following command, which will take effect when you log out.